 In a flashback episode, there are different chairs, as well as a few other changes it’s fun to look for:

-“Grace and Frankie” writer and producer Marta Kauffman was also a writer and producer for “Friends.”
+“Grace and Frankie” creator Marta Kauffman was also a creator of “Friends.”

 There are two main living areas.
 One with the TV off the kitchen and this larger one:

 Grace’s daughter Brianna is played by June Diane Raphael.

 The show started kind of slow and a little sad, but the more episodes I watched, the more I liked it.

 Fonda and Tomlin are great together.
 Some of their conversations had me laughing out loud.

 I found an exterior photo of Frankie’s art studio at Pierre Steel’s Photography Studio site (click over to see it) that describes it as “the backyard poolhouse.”